 Increasing numbers of volunteers from many parts of the world work with us to offer training and ideas for development.

 I became interested in this project when I was working with VSO in Rwanda after retiring from my job as a Primary Headteacher in the UK.
 I decided to support it because it was an idea generated by local people in response to a local need.
 I visit the project and work with them for about 6 months each year and plan to continue to do so until the project is self-sustaining.

-In 2008 we bought the house and additional smaller buildings which we have converted to make teaching spaces, a kitchen, play areas, stores and staff and children’s toilets.
-The police gave us a large sports play area behind our property.
+In 2008 we bought the house and additional smaller buildings.
+Gradually we have converted the available spaces and created teaching spaces, a kitchen, play areas, stores and staff rooms and children and staff toilets.

-Meg Fletcher Kinamba Community Project.
-UK charity registration no. 1126601
+Meg Fletcher, Kinamba Community Project.
+UK Charity Registration Number: 1126601

 In order to subscribe to our monthly Newsletter, please Email Us.